 Agriculture is the foundation of Alpine food and cultural heritage and has been shaping the landscapes of the Alps for centuries, which is why this photo contest is also dedicated to the origins of our food and drink, in addition to the final products.
 A good meal is typically rooted in tradition, made up of locally or regionally sourced ingredients, and supports Alpine farmers.

 We invite you to share your appreciation for Alpine food heritage and help make the 2024 calendar a feast for the eyes by sending us your contributions by 18 September 2023.

 Awards and prizes

-The thirteen best photos will be included in the 2022 edition of the Alpine Convention’s calendar and their photographers will receive Alpine Convention gifts.
+The thirteen best photos will be included in the 2024 edition of the Alpine Convention’s calendar and the photographers of the winning photos will receive Alpine Convention gifts.

-Of these photos, the Swiss Presidency and the Permanent Secretariat of the Alpine Convention will choose the three best unique photographs and award them the three following prizes:
+Of the thirteen selected photos, the Permanent Secretariat of the Alpine Convention will choose the three best unique photographs and award them the three following prizes:

 - 1st prize: € 500